What is Stigma?

+Stigma takes the form of negative attitudes, beliefs, and behaviours towards a group of people because of their situation in life.
+This looks like labelling, stereotyping or discrimination.
+Stigma is most apparent in the language people use, especially when it comes to people who use substances.
 Stigma isolates people who use substances or have substance use disorders.
 It is also one of the biggest barriers to recovery for people dealing with substance use disorder.

 Talking about Substance Use: Why Do Words Matter?

 Sometimes the words we use to describe substance use can unintentionally contribute to negative attitudes and stereotypes that can be hurtful or negatively affect those who use substances and their families.
 These words shape opinions, create negative stereotypes, influence how people are treated, and can stop people from getting the help they need.